-Financial assets, other than those classified as FVTPL, are assessed for impairment at the end of each reporting period using the expected credit loss ("ECL") model.
-The ECL for financial assets is measured at amortized cost and for debt instruments as FVOCI, which is based on changes in credit quality since initial recognition.
+Financial assets measured at amortized cost are assessed for impairment at the end of each reporting period using the expected credit loss ("ECL") model.
 The measurement options for the ECLs are lifetime ECLs or 12 months ECLs, depending on whether credit risk has increased significantly since initial recognition on the financial asset.

-(i) Mortgages receivable
+(i) Mortgages and interest receivable

-Mortgages receivable are carried at the unpaid principal amount plus capitalized charges less loss allowances.
-The Company establishes a loss allowance on the basis of a 12-month ECL, unless there has been a significant decrease in the credit risk of the mortgage, in which case the loss allowance is measured at the amount of the lifetime ECL.
-Loss allowances write down mortgages to their estimated recoverable value when full recovery is considered in doubt.
+Mortgages receivable is carried at the unpaid principal amount plus capitalized charges less loss allowances.
+Interest receivable is carried at the amount earned based on the effective interest rate of the mortgage less loss allowances.
+The Company establishes a loss allowance on the basis of a 12-month ECL, unless there has been a significant decrease in the credit risk of the mortgage, in which case, the loss allowance is measured at the amount of the lifetime ECL.
+Loss allowances write down mortgages and interest receivable to their estimated recoverable value when full recovery is considered in doubt.